status-im/help.status.im/docs/en/using-status/react-and-reply-to-messages.md

 === "Mobile"

-    1. From the tab bar, tap :mobile-messages: Messages.
-    2. Open the chat with the message you want to react to.
+    1. Open the group chat, DM chat or community channel with the message you want to react to.
-    3. Long press the message.
+    2. Long press the message.
-    4. Choose an emoji to react with and tap it.
+    3. Choose an emoji to react with and tap it.

 === "Desktop"

-    1. From the navigation bar, click :desktop-chat: Chat.
+    1. Open the group chat, DM chat or community channel with the message you want to react to.
     2. Open the chat with the message you want to react to.
     3. Hover over the message.
     4. Click :desktop-emojis: **Add reaction**.